-4 young sisters trapped in burning home
+4 young sisters die after being trapped in unfortunate house fire

 An entire community is in ruins after 4 young sisters were killed in a house fire.
 Their mother and a deputy who tried to save them were injured in the blaze.

 The entire community of Flora, Indiana has been shattered after 4 sisters died in a house fire.

 The four sisters were Kionnie Precious Welch, 5, Kerriele Danyell McDonald, 7, Kayara Janell Phillips, 9, and Keyana Latrice Davis, 11.
 They were members of the Lafayette Diamonds Cheer team, and had just finished competing in a cheering competition the weekend before the house fire.

 According to their cheerleading coach, Allie Sheets: "They never stopped smiling. ever.
 I can’t ever think of a time that they weren’t smiling.
 They were always happy, always joyful, helpful, and they were the most respectful girls I’ve ever seen."